 People can create special cut-outs in various shapes to go on a lens.
 The shape of the cut-out will control the shape of the light bursts in the bokeh.

-4. Relating the Foreground with the Background15 Beautiful Tips and Examples of Bokeh Photography
+4. Relating the Foreground with the Background

-Relating the sharp foreground subject of an image with something in the blurry portion of the image can create a truly creative image.
-Trying to maintain a equidistant between the camera and the subject comparing to the subject and the Background, will logically produce great results.
+blurry portion of the image can create a truly creative image.
+Trying to maintain a equidistant between the camera and the subject

 http://digital-photography-school.com/how-to-achieve-better-bokeh-4-simple-tips